-David Burkus, a bestselling author and sought-after speaker, joins me in this episode to explore this concept and many others related to social networking.
-David is an associate professor of leadership and innovation at Oral Roberts University, and has delivered keynotes to the leaders of Fortune 500 companies.
+David Burkus, a bestselling author and sought-after speaker, joins me in this episode to explore how to get better results from your social networking.
 His newest book, Friend of a Friend, offers readers a fresh perspective on how to grow their networks and build key connections.
 If you want to learn scientifically based tips, tools, and techniques for tapping into the power of your network, tune in to this episode!

 - [01:17] – David launches off the episode by talking about why he wrote his new book.

 - [03:51] – Does Metcalfe’s Law come into play in the science of networking?

 - [06:40] – We hear David’s thoughts on certain other well-known networking books, and his perspective on what they’re lacking.

 - [08:40] – David talks about some of the practical tools that he has mentioned, and discusses the three categories of ties.

 - [11:58] – The best-practice idea in sales of maintaining a 90-day contact frequency is conventional wisdom, David explains.

 - [13:35] – What does David personally do to keep his weak ties alive and to revive his dormant ties?

 - [17:27] – Stephan talks about a case study he heard about recently involving personalizing messaging.
 David then shares his thoughts on this personal element.